August 31-September 2, 2019

 Some things just seem impossible without the other, up without down, peanut butter without jelly, and the Chesapeake Bay without the white sails of Maryland’s iconic Skipjack fleet.
 For more than a century, these gorgeous white-hulled work boats have plied the bay, bringing the Chesapeake’s prized oysters to market.
 Modelled on the lines of the classic Baltimore Skipjacks, these single-masted, wind powered workboats are the last sail powered fishing fleet in the United States and remain an enduring symbol of the treasure that is the Chesapeake Bay.

 If you’ve never been to Island Fest, it is a one-of-a-kind window into a place where the air is still clean, the stars still shine, the smiles come a little easier and run a little deeper.
-Island Fest, held Labor Day weekend, is three days of parades, a 5k, bike races, a fair, great, local food, the blessing of the boats, and even the Miss Skipjack contest.
-Of course the highlight is the legendary Skipjack race when once a year these beautiful boats and their hard working crews take a day off from the oyster beds, had to Deal Island, throw caution to the wind, and battle for the title of the fastest in the fleet.
+Island Fest, held Labor Day weekend, is three days of parades, a 5k, bike races, a fair, great, local food and even the Miss Skipjack contest.
+Monday begins with the blessing of the boats at 8am, then the highlight is the legendary Skipjack race, starting at 9:30, when once a year these beautiful boats and their hard working crews take a day off from the oyster beds, head to Deal Island, throw caution to the wind, and battle for the title of the fastest in the fleet.

 Thrill as sails snap to the song of the singing bay winds joining the chorus of the crews shouting bow to bow.
 Witness the crash of bow on bow as these century old greyhounds of the Chesapeake collide as they jockey for position rounding that fateful first buoy.
 In 2014 the crew of the Helen Virginia became the first time an all-woman crew to win the race.
 It’s a racing tradition you don’t want to miss and, unlike NASCAR, you can join the winning captain for a post-race beer at the Deal Island Volunteer Fire Department.